-Cart Abandonment messages are typically a retailer's best-performing email campaign, as they bring in the highest amount of total email revenue and target the highest level of customer intent-to-buy.
+Cart Abandonment messages are typically among a retailer's best-performing email campaign, as they bring in the highest amount of total email revenue and target the highest level of customer intent-to-buy.
 Cart Abandonment campaigns are a tried and true money maker, but you must be strategic in your execution in order to beat the benchmarks.
-Below are the current benchmarks.

 The SCA Dashboard

 You can track the details of your Shopping Cart Abandonment campaigns using the SCA Dashboard.
-Variables such as carts abandoned vs. carts recovered can be identified using a specified time frame.
+This dashboard can be accessed under Solutions > Abandonment SCA Dashboard.

-- Abandoned Carts: On average, retailers experience approximately a 75% abandoned cart rate.
+Abandoned Carts: On average, retailers experience approximately a 75% abandoned cart rate.
 These are all carts where the contact did not complete the purchase.

-Recovered Carts: Your recovered rate should hover around 4–6%, which represents healthy campaign performance.
+Recovered Carts: Your recovered rate should hover around 4–6%, which represents customers who returned and made a purchase.

-- Top Customer Carts Not Recovered: Top carts that a contact has not returned to purchase may identify important details about your customer base, such as price sensitivity.
+Top Customer Carts Not Recovered: Top carts that a contact has not returned to purchase may identify important details about your customer base, such as price sensitivity.
 You can add a notification to your conversation that will trigger an email to your customer service team when high-value carts are abandoned to provide a more customized experience for these contacts to convert them to purchasers.
 Learn how to set this up in Setting Up Notifications for High-Value Carts.